-The article speaks to the importance in all sports of having a routine for everything you do.
+Recently I read an article by a sports psychologist called “A Pre-Shot Routine.”
+The article speaks to the importance of having a routine for everything you do.
 This routine becomes part of your visual and muscle memory, which increases the odds that you will perform at your best during the game and in crucial moments.

 The overall message is whatever you do before it’s time to perform, the most important thing to remember is being consistent by doing the same thing over and over again.